 Mental health issues are difficult to detect.
 Some symptoms to watch out for are inability to focus, constant irritability, violent tendencies, changes in sleep patterns or eating habits, and reclusiveness.

-If you feel that your child is exhibiting unusual behavior or observing changes in their behavior, it would be beneficial to seek out a therapist.
+If you feel that your child is exhibiting unusual behavior or observing changes in their behavior, it would be beneficial to seek a therapist.
 Some conditions, such as depression and bipolar disorder, may run in the family.
 Seeking a professional to assess your child’s symptoms will determine the proper treatment your child needs to ensure their health and safety.
 Early intervention is key.

 Therapy Teaches Healthy Coping Mechanisms